mnieber/mnieber.github.io/_drafts/using-a-technical-product-roadmap.md

 Point 5 shows an example of mixing implementation details (5.1) and features (5.2).
 In my opinion it's important to add key implementation decisions to the roadmap because the whole team should be on the same page about them.
-If the decision to use immutable data and domain events is controversial then it helps to make this information visible in a place where people can discuss this and sign-off on it.
+If the decision to use immutable data and domain events is controversial then it helps to make this information visible in a place where people can discuss this and sign-off on it before the implementation starts.
 Without this information you cannot claim that the team is aligned on the plan.
 Note that it's enough to outline the technical approach, the details can be described in other documents.

 ## How a Technical Product Roadmap creates team alignment